SaadIqbal7/MEME-App/README.md

 	pesdk_android_license
 	...
 ```
-Then build your application and install it to use the application :).
+Then build your application and install it to use the application.